Holy cannoli! We spent 10 days driving all over the island to see all the beautiful sights, meet lots of friendly people, and indulge in amazing food.

 Eating: The cannoli at Cannolia in Scicli, though I'm sure there are others just as good

-Drinking: Lexi was pregnant so drinking was at a minimum, but I think Feudo Maccari winery and generally just checking out wineries in that Avola area is a must
+Drinking: Lexi was pregnant so drinking was at a minimum, but we think Feudo Maccari winery and generally just checking out wineries in that Avola area is a must